ebarahona/loopback-next/packages/example-getting-started/docs/5-datasource.md

 ```

 Create another folder called `datasources` in the `src` directory, and inside
 that folder, create a new file called `db.datasource.ts`.
+This file will create
+a strongly-typed export of our datasource using the `DataSourceConstructor`,
+which we can consume in our application via injection.

 #### src/datasources/db.datasource.ts